Vladislavlhp7/lay_summarisation/report/report.md

    they are insufficient for the estimation of text readability in scientific writing.
    Instead, what some researchers propose is to leverage masked language models [@martinc_readability] like the noun-phrase BERT-based metric [@luo] that computes the probability of technical jargon.
-   We appreciate that this method would have provided a more thorough evaluation of our models and we leave it as future work.
+   We appreciate that this method would have provided a more thorough evaluation of our models, and we leave it as future work.

-2. **Limited input size**: The input size of the Longformer is limited to 1024 tokens.
-This means that we cannot use the full lay summary as input to the model.
-We experimented with different input sizes and found that 1024 tokens worked best for our dataset.
-However, this means that we are not using the full lay summary as input to the model.
-This is a limitation of the Longformer model and not of our work.
+2. **Limited input size**: Due to the limited available computational resources (i.e., Tesla V100-SXM2-16GB) we had to restrict the input size of the Longformer to $1,024$ tokens (i.e., 4 times less than the maximum size).
+Therefore, we could not make use of the full model capabilities in attending to long-range dependencies.
+This limitation propagates back to our extractor network, which produces only enough sentences to fit in the abstractor network.
+Thus, if we could increase the Longformer's input size, we could do the same for the Extractor model.

 ## Future Work {#sec:future-work}
 1. Text-to-text (T5) experimentation [@clinicalt5]: